 Besides, at this fragile time in your life you want to have friends and family around you.

 From Possessive to Devoted

 Weaning yourself off your ex is no easy task.
 It is a tendency after the breakup to hold a better-than-reality version of your ex in your mind.

 What about you, are you glossing over many of their not-so-ideal aspects?

-This really doesn’t help your cause.
-As such, some people find it helpful to purposely identify all the bad points of their ex, even going so far as to write a list they can later refer to.
+If yes, this doesn’t help your cause.
+As such, some people find it helpful to identify all the bad points of their ex, and write a list they can later refer to.

-It's crucial you get control of your emotions if you are to succeed, whether that’s in winning your ex back, and keeping them… or deciding you’re better off as you are, and moving on.
+You must regain control of your emotions if you are to succeed.
+Whether that’s in winning your ex back, and keeping them… or deciding you’re better off as you are, and moving on.

 While many couples reunite?
 Those who do not resolve the original problem(s) are likely to become single again.
 And fast.
 Make sure this is not you.